-In addition, we recall that in \cite{DraismaTheEDD} a relationship between ED degrees and polar degrees was established.
-Let $X \subset \C^n$ be an irreducible affine cone and $Y$ its dual.
-For a smooth point $x \in X$, denote $T_xX$ as the tangent space of $X$ at $x$.
-Denote the conormal variety of $X$ as
+Now that we have established a relationship between ED degrees and mixed volumes, we next recall that in \cite{EDdegree2016} a relationship between ED degrees and polar degrees was established.
+Let $\overline{Y} \subset \P^{n}$ be a projective variety.
+For a point $y \in \overline{Y}$, denote $T_x\overline{Y}$ as the tangent space of $\overline{Y}$ at $y$.
+Denote the conormal variety of $\overline{Y}$ as